Mexico Setup F1 22

 Rear Camber – 0.20°

 Geometry adjustments mainly impact grip and tire wear, however on F1 22, like its predecessor F1 2021, most circuits suit the same setup!
-Stick with high front values, and low rear values in this section for the best Japan setup.
-This section really can’t be improved in F1 22.
+Stick with high front values, and low rear values in this section for the best Brazil setup.

 Suspension Setup